catarinam93/Navigation-for-Mapping-using-Reinforcement-Learning/README.md

 # README

 ## Navigation-for-Mapping-using-Reinforcement-Learning
-Assignment of the course Introduction to Intelligent Robotics (3rd year, 2nd semester)
+Assignment of the course Introduction to Intelligent Robotics (BSc in Artificial Intelligence and Data Science 3rd year, 2nd semester)

 ## A little context
 ### Overview